jundi69/pccl/README.md

 ### Installing prerequisites

-In this section we propose a method of installing the required prerequisites for building PCCL on Windows and macOS.
+In this section we propose a method of installing the required prerequisites for building PCCL on Windows, macOS and Linux.

 #### Windows